gcanti/fp-ts/docs/modules/Array.ts.md

 ])

 // given Array implements the Applicative interface with the `of` method,
-// we can write exactly the same thing in a more simmetric way
+// we can write exactly the same thing in a more symmetric way
 // using `of` on `f` and `ap` on each array in input assert.deepStrictEqual( pipe(of(f), ap(['a', 'b']), ap([1, 2]), ap(['😀', '😫', '😎'])),